 - The balance sheet, profit and loss statement, cash flow statement, and other financial statements must be provided by the company.
 And a statutory auditor must be appointed to audit the report, which is to be filed with the ROC.

-- The ITR of the Section 8 company must be filed by the 30th of September at the end of each assessment year.
+- The ITR of the procedure for registration Section 8 company must be filed by the 30th of September at the end of each assessment year.

 - Within 30 days of the date of the annual general meeting, the financial statement must be filed in the appropriate form (E-FORM AOC-4).